shakacode/react-validation-layer/README.md

 type GetMessageFor = (attr: string | KeyPath) => string;
 ```

 Returns `message` for the field.
 The one that is passed (or not) via validation results.
-Keep in mind that in case if layer, according to strategy, isn't ready yet to provide feedback, it will return `null`.
+Keep in mind that in case if layer, according to strategy, isn't ready to provide feedback yet, it will return `null`.

 ### `layer.getAsyncStatusFor`